TechnionTDK/jbs-json23plet/README.md

    this command will prevent from your local config.json to be pushed into the GitHub repository

 ## What is this?
-json23plet is a linux command line tool to generate [RDF triplets](https://en.wikipedia.org/wiki/Resource_Description_Framework) in TURTLE(.ttl) format from json files.
+json23plet is a linux command line tool to generate [RDF triplets](https://en.wikipedia.org/wiki/Resource_Description_Framework) in TURTLE (.ttl) format from json files. <br/>
 You can write your own generators for your specific json format files and according to your own ontology and run it through json23plet